How To Achieve Your Goals: Tips To Help You Succeed

 Being proud of yourself.
 Sticking to something you said you would stick to.
 Yes, sister!
 That is better than any ice cream I have ever had.
 But I’ll still take the ice cream!

 Listen, up.
 How much time do you spend on social media?
 Too much.
 Put that time into finding an answer to the question.
 Information is out there.
 It is just waiting for you to grab it.

 Don’t change your goals when they become hard.
 And they will.

-There is no next day delivery here.
-You have to put in work.
+There is no next-day delivery here.
+You have to put in the work.
 Don’t say you are just somebody that procrastinates.
 Or you are someone who has a hard time deciding on something.
 OK, me too.
 I think this may be true for quite a bit of the population.

 Give it your best effort to not let a problem completely derail you or stop you in your tracks.

 I’m gonna go as far as to say sometimes we feel relieved when someone shoots our goal down.

 Then we have an excuse.
 A reason to say, “Oh yeah what was I thinking?”
 So glad Sarah crushed my hopes and dreams over a text message today.
 Moving on.